moodle-an-hochschulen/moodle-block_course_overview_campus/README.md

 Changes
 =======
-2014-01-31 - Improve width of filters if less than all three filters are enabled 2014-01-31 - Added setting to skip activities when collecting and displaying course news 2014-01-31 - Added setting to disable course news completely and to hide course news by default
+2014-02-18 - Bugfix: Second row didn't show the configured string for "timeless courses"; Credits to Sebastian Becker 2014-01-31 - Improve width of filters if less than all three filters are enabled 2014-01-31 - Added setting to skip activities when collecting and displaying course news 2014-01-31 - Added setting to disable course news completely and to hide course news by default